About

 How We Work

-The Planning Group works in collaboration with the exhibitors, organisations and the projects partners.
+The OOSOOM Planning Group works closely with the Arts As Advocacy Manager at CAPS Independent Advocacy, as well as the exhibitors, organisations and project partners.

 Exhibitors